hyunwoongko/kss/README.md

 <summary>text (<code>Union[str, tuple, List[str]]</code>) </summary>
 <br>

-This parameter indicates input texts. you can also input list or tuple for batch processing not only string.
+This parameter indicates input texts.
+You can also input list or tuple for batch processing not only string.

 - An example of single text segmentation